By Philip Rubinov Jacobson

 There were also some other individuals, called ‘visionary artists’ out there, but, in general,we did not know of them, and aside from the handful of California artists associated to the Illuminarium Gallery in Mill Valley, and Pomegranate Publication certainly there were no organized groups we were aware of.
 Working separately in the 1970s, we gathered as a group in 1980.
 The ‘World Wide Web’ would not be born for another 14 years.
 On occasion we would discover a kindred spirit, some artist living near or far away, like Johfra and his band of Magic Realists in Holland which we knew only from a few posters from his Astrology series, or Fabrizio Clerici in Italy, Eric Paetz in Germany and so on.
 Sometimes yet another artist would emerge through features in Avante Garde magazine, Magical Blend or from the emergence of the influential Omni Magazine.
 From this we would all somehow feel a little less alone, reassured and reinforced.
 The NY Visionaries on the East Coast had their counterparts on the West Coast and among the aforementioned California Visionaries were Gage Taylor, Cliff Mc Reynolds, Nick Hyde and Bill Martin who were doing some fantastic depictions of Nature and cosmic forces, and of course, the fantastic and the great psychedelic work of Mark Henson.
 There were others like Gilbert Williams, who, for a period, enjoyed widespread fame primarily producing more commercial works depicting unicorns, UFOs, angels, crystals; all the usual new age motifs we saw then and are over-loaded with today.
 Now, 45 + years later, such themes are more prevalent than ever and saturate the contemporary 'visionary art scene' and are common icons on the 'festival circuits'.
 It is here that I, personally, separate the New Age motifs in art from the iconic imagery revealed through a Visionary Art.

 For a more personal account of the formative years of so-called, Fantastic and Visionary Art, see my first book, DRINKING LIGHTNING ~ Art, Creativity and Transformation.
 Anyways, as stated above, a few of the students who first studied with Fuchs became teachers themselves.
 Brigid Marlin, an American Ex-pat residing in England, myself from the USA and teaching internationally, and Fuchs’s son Michael who would sometimes teach alongside me, with an assistant - a young American girl named Amanda Sage, in the late 1990s and early 2000's.
 Since 1978, I have taught hundreds of art students and some dynamic new lights have emerged in many genres of painting, including some visionary-types like Amanda Sage, Andrew Gonzalez, Laurence Caruana and other more fantastic-types like Daniel Martin Diaz, Kim Evans, Madeline Von Foerster, Benjamin Vierling, Lucy Hardie, Kris Kukesi, Mariu Suarez, to name just a few.
-Today, there are thousands upon thousands of ‘’visionary artists’’ all over the world who, for the most part, in contrast to the New York Visionaries and that generation of artists, often share a common imagery often inspired by experiences from sacred sacraments and plant medicines and a strong influence from the artwork of a few figureheads on the scene, like Alex Grey, Android Jones and Robert Venosa.
+Today, there are thousands upon thousands of ‘’visionary artists’’ all over the world who, for the most part, in contrast to the New York Visionaries and that generation of artists, often share a common imagery often inspired by experiences from sacred sacraments and plant medicines and a strong influence from the artwork of a few figureheads on the scene, like Alex Grey, Android Jones and the late Robert Venosa.
 Many of them enjoy a captive audience on the international alternative festival circuit doing ‘live painting and selling their wares', which is quite a different environment than the concert-festival of 'free love and free everything else' of the Hippy Era. of the 1960's - early 70s.
 Nonethelesss, it is certainly gratifying to see the seeds that have grown worldwide but I often wonder about the course 'visionary art' is taking, its direction, commercial intentions and to what and to whom it is really serving.
 Time will tell.

 SoHo, New York, 1980, ''The New York Visionaries'' Clockwise/bottom to top: Olga Spiegel, Isaac Abrams, Linda Gardner, De Es Schwertberger, Sandra Reamer, Philip Rubinov Jacobson and not present at the photo shoot: Mati Klarwein, Hanna Kay and Carol Herzer.
 PHOTO by Sidney Fortner